Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: Introduction

 Furthermore, most CR cooling and transport effects are strong functions of the CR energy.
 Because the distribution of CRs follows a power law energy spectrum ranging from MeV to $10^{20}$~eV, their interactions with the ambient plasma vary strongly depending on the energy regime.
 Low-energy CRs ($\lesssim0.1$~GeV) have an increased cross section with the thermal gas and provide most of the heating in dense star-forming cores \citep[e.g.,][]{GirichidisEtAl2020, PadovaniEtAl2020}.
-CRs in the GeV energy range cool less efficiently and the relativistic dispersion relation renders them to be primarily responsible for carrying the pressure of the entire population for realistic values of the momentum spectral index of 2.2 to 2.8.
+CRs in the GeV energy range cool less efficiently.
+As a result, they are primarily responsible for carrying the pressure of the entire population for realistic values of the momentum spectral index of 2.2 to 2.8.
 Consequently, they are responsible for driving galactic outflows.
 While the high-energy part of the CR spectrum with energies $\gtrsim\rmn{TeV}$ is typically subdominant in total energy and therefore dynamically not relevant, these high-energy CRs produce $\gamma$ rays, which is of prime interest for imaging air and water Cerenkov telescopes such as CTA, HAWK, and LHASSO.